nuxeo/nuxeo-mqueues/nuxeo-mqueues-contribs/README.md

 ### Get a MQManager from Nuxeo

-The Nuxeo service MQService enable to get and share access to MQManager with different configuration:
+The Nuxeo service MQService enables to get and share access to MQManager:

 ```
         MQService service = Framework.getService(MQService.class);
+        // Get a MQManager with the 'default' configuration
         MQManager manager = service.getManager("default");
         // append
         try (MQAppender<Record> appender = manager.getAppender(mqName)) {